FarahaniMehrshad/NaiveCircuitSimulator/readme.md

 ﻿# Naive Circuit Simulator
-It's a simple electric circuit solver written in C++.
-It actually can not solve all kind of circuits, but only the series and parallel ones.
-You can easily draw a circuit including a number of wires, resistors and batteries, and it calculates the current and voltage through resistors and batteries.
+It's an electric circuit solver written in C++, and it's called naive because it can only solve series and parallel circuits.
+You can use it to calculate the voltage and current of each element in the circuit.

 **You can download binaries [here](https://github.com/FarahaniMehrshad/NaiveCircuitSimulator/releases/tag/v1.0)**